 The business operates with multiple disciplines incorporating a range of professional skills such as IT, Finance, Marketing, Sales, Visual Merchandising, Buying, Human Resources, Warehousing & Logistics and Construction.

-Our breath of professional career opportunities has enabled us to create a business environment that attracts and retains a good balance of men and woman across the group and the ratio remain the same as last year, 49% male employees and 51% female employees.
+Our breath of professional career opportunities has enabled us to create a business environment that attracts and retains a good balance of men and woman across the group and the ratio is 49.6% male employees and 50.4% female employees.

 We regularly monitor remuneration by role to ensure that pay rates are governed solely by job position and not gender.
 Senior Management and Line Management roles across the group are well spilt between male and female and have equal salary, bonus & commission criteria.
 Female staff operating in the same role as male colleagues receive the same remuneration package.

 On the 23rd March 2020 our business as a non- essential retailer locked down in line with Government direction and during April 2021 we operating with much of the business closed.

-From a total of 683 staff that had been on the payroll in March 2020 only 26 staff remained as relevant full pay employees in April 2020.
-The remaining 657 staff received furlough payments in April.
+From a total of 488 staff that were on the payroll in April 2021 only 151 staff were relevant full pay employees.
+The remaining staff received furlough payments.

-The 26 relevant full pay employees performed in areas critical to business continuity covering operations such as finance, distribution, customer service and payroll and store staff where departments were able to trade such as our building team or to support the on-line operation.
+The 151 relevant full pay employees performed in areas critical to business continuity covering operations such as finance, distribution, customer service and payroll and store staff where departments were able to trade such as our building team or to support the on-line operation.

-As such the reported pay gap, and pay quartile figures are not an accurate representation of our business model as the data is adversely affected by the pandemic and it only represents a small sample of employees.
-The majority of staff are not included in the data as they are not classified as full pay relevant employees for the period under review.
+As such the reported pay gap, and pay quartile figures are once again not an accurate representation of our business as the data is adversely affected by the pandemic and represents a smaller sample of employees.
+The majority of staff are not included in the data as they are not classified as relevant full pay employees for the period under review.

-Mean females earnings are 4.3% higher than males
+Mean females earnings are 26.88% lower than males

-Median female earnings are 25.3% higher than males
+Median female earnings are 6% lower than males

 Pay Gap Bonus Figures

-The pay gap bonus represents the earnings over a 12 month period for 186 male and 124 female employees.
+The pay gap bonus figures represents the earnings over a 12 month period for 123 male and 79 female employees.